 Rubber Roof Company in Lancaster County

-Often made from recycled materials, rubber roofing can be a smart investment for homeowners or business owners in the Lancaster area.
+Often made from recycled materials, rubber roofing can be a smart investment for homeowners or business owners in the Lancaster, PA area.
 It's a type of roofing that's often preferred because it's less susceptible to leaking and more resistant to damage and wear.
 If installed properly by the rubber roofing contractors at Zimmerman's Construction, rubber roofing can last twice as long as more commonly used materials.
 Take a moment to learn why you can easily get your money's worth with rubber roofing materials.

 Why Consider Rubber Roofing

 Depending on how well it's cared for, a rubber roof may last anywhere from 25 to 30 years, and sometimes longer.
 Also referred to as an EPDM (ethylene propylene diene terpolymer) roof, a rubber roof is often associated with commercial buildings.
 However, more homeowners in Lancaster, Manheim, Mount Joy, Lititz, Elizabethtown, PA, and surrounding areas are also discovering the many advantages of rubber roofing materials.

 EPDM roofing can easily give a boost to curb appeal thanks to an increased variety of colors that can include black, white, slate gray, and an assortment of greens, yellows, blues, and other pastels.
 Often laid in a single piece, a rubber roof has little or no seams, which means you're less likely to have problems with leaks.